 by Judith G Cobb, MH, CI, NCP

-Watch this video to learn some practical things to recommend to clients to support their stomachs:
+Watch this 4-minute video to learn some practical things to recommend to clients to support their stomachs:

 Copyright © 2018 by Judith Cobb, Cobblestone Health Ltd. All rights reserved.
 Please respect the time it takes to write and publish articles.
 If you will link to this article and give proper attribution, you are encouraged to quote sections (though not the entire article).